benhj/knoxcrypt/README.md

 `./teasafe image.teasf testMount` will launch and mount image.teasf under the directory testMount in fuse debug mode; note to disable debug mode you need to specify `--debug 0' as an extra parameter.
-Disabling sebug mode will mount in single-threaded mode.
-Multi-threaded mode is not supported.
+Disabling debug mode will mount the image in single-threaded mode.
+Multi-threaded mode is not currently supported.